 However some sites may have remnant areas of semi-natural flower-rich grassland.
 It is important that these are managed well and are not swamped by seeding or planting with plants that are not indigenous to that site and that might out-compete the original plant community.

-RSPB’s research into the seeds and invertebrates produced in long grass and in wild flower meadow plots, found that although long grass had a lot more seeds and invertebrates than short grass, wild flower meadow plots had even more.
+RSPB’s research found that although long grass had a lot more invertebrates and seeds than short grass, wild flower meadow plots had even more.

-Three advice notes on Managing Amenity Grassland can be found via a link on this RSPB page.
+Managing Amenity Grassland advice notes can be found via a link on this RSPB page.

 The notes can also be found in the RSPB’s Urban Advice Pack